Nevada Guard, vRide join up to cut commute costs

 Joint Force Headquarters Public Affairs

 Sgt.
-1st Class Anthony Brooks had a simple reason for starting the van pool system that now transports more than 40 soldiers and airmen among Stead, Reno, Fernley and Carson City on their daily commute.
+1st Class Anthony Brooks had a simple reason for starting the van pool system that now transports more than 40 soldiers and airmen from Stead, Reno, Fernley and Carson City on their daily commute.

 “I’m cheap,” he said.